kekyo/MassivePoints/README.md

 # MassivePoints

-.NET implementation of QuadTree, hold a very large number of 2D coordinates and perform fast range searches, with in-memory and database offloading.
+.NET implementation of QuadTree, hold a very large number of multi-dimensional coordinates and perform fast range searches, with in-memory and database offloading.

 ![MassivePoints](Images/MassivePoints.200.png)